Boost Your Business!

 {slide: Use the methodology}

 So it’s important that you understand how the methodology works.
 You don’t need to reinvent the wheel.
 Lean on us for the methodology.
-But take our word for it when we say that by doing this hundreds and hundreds and hundreds of times each month, we found a formula that works.
+But take our word for it when we say that we found a formula that works by doing this hundreds and hundreds of times each month.

 {slide: You have an entire team to back you up}